Former Tauranga council officer alleges he was bullied and threatened by Bella Vista Homes' developer

 The charges relate to the defendants allegedly carrying out building works not in accordance with the Building Act, in particular, a building consent.

-Cancian and Bella Vista Homes Limited, which is now in liquidation, are defending seven charges each of carrying out building work except in accordance with a building consent.
+Cancian and Bella Vista Homes Limited, which is now in liquidation, are defending seven charges each of carrying out building work not in accordance with a building consent.

 The council has alleged block foundation walls at 297, 297A, 299, 301, 301A, and 307 Lakes Boulevard were not constructed in accordance with approved plans.